Southern California Crosstown Cup: Scoring structure

 Points are awarded for each of the 19 NCAA-sanctioned sports in which the two schools compete against each other.
 Each of these 19 varsity sports is worth 10 points.
 All regular season and postseason head-to-head competition in a single sport counts as a series, and all of the points for that sport are awarded to the winner of the series.
 Points are split in the event of a series tie.
 For sports without head-to-head competition, such as both men's and women's golf, all of the points for that sport are awarded based on which school finishes higher in the conference tournament.
 In sports with both head-to-head and multi-competitor events, such as swimming and track & field, only the head-to-head results are counted.
 For example, as there is only one match played, a football victory is worth 10 points, while all head-to-head Men's water polo victories count as a series worth 10 total points.
 Currently, with 19 active sports in which UCLA and USC compete against each other, there are 190 points available in a season, with 100 needed to clinch an overall win.
 In the event of a tie after all points have been settled, there are three tiebreakers.
 The first tiebreaker is regular season head-to-head wins.
 If a tie remains, next is postseason head-to-head wins.
 Finally, the third tiebreaker is whichever school won the most conference championships in head-to-head sports.

-Under the original Lexus sponsorship and the unsponsored period from 2009–2014, the scoring structure was slightly different.
+Under the original Lexus sponsorship and the unsponsored period from 2009 to 2014, the scoring structure was slightly different.
 Instead of each sport being worth 10 points, only football, men's basketball, women's basketball, and women's volleyball were worth 10 points.
 All other sports were worth 5 points.
 As a result, there were originally 110 points available with 57.5 points needed to win.
 After the two schools began competing in women's beach volleyball for the 2012–2013, this changed to 115 points available and 60 needed to win.

 UCLA–USC

-The Southern version covers Los Angeles rivals, the University of Southern California and the University of California, Los Angeles.
-It began with the 2001 fall season.
+The Southern version matched Los Angeles rivals the University of Southern California and the University of California, Los Angeles.
+It began with the 2001 Fall season.